jaason-shi/learning-hub-user-documentation/docs/index.md

 ## Is This Guide For You?

 This guide is intended for students who attend university or college that uses Learning Hub as the official learning platform.
-This guide will also help you learn how to use Learning Hub to enroll in a group for group assignments, submit assignments, and creating discussion threads to interact with your instructors and peers.
+This guide will also help you learn how to use Learning Hub to [enroll in a group for group assignments](task1.md), [submit assignments](task2.md), and [creating discussion threads](task3.md) to interact with your instructors and peers.

-## Conventions

 ## Prerequisites